-Though Veterans Day is a recognition of the brave men and women who have served our country, it’s also important to honor them throughout the year.
-With that in mind, Best of NJ has put together a special feature commemorating the wonderful, thoughtful acts of New Jersey businesses and residents who went above and beyond to honor our veterans this year.
+Veterans Day is a recognition of the brave men and women who have served our country; of course, it’s also important to honor them throughout the year.
+With that in mind, Best of NJ has put together a special feature; one commemorating the thoughtful acts of NJ businesses and residents who went above and beyond to honor veterans this year.
 We hope their stories will further inspire New Jerseyans to support and celebrate our troops this Veterans Day.

 From fundraising activities to health fairs, ShopRite Supermarkets, Inc. runs the gamut when it comes to helping veterans.
 This past July, the grocery store chain held its ninth annual Veterans Fundraising Campaign and clothing drive, which supported local veterans’ organizations.
 So far in 2017, ShopRite has raised $925,000 and a total of $3.9 million since the campaign to benefit veterans began in 2009.
 ShopRite also supports the Hudson Valley Honor Flight, which transports WWII, Vietnam and Korean War veterans each year on a one-day trip to Washington, DC.